1980 Susan B Anthony Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 The Easy Way To Know Your 1980 Susan B Anthony Dollar Value

-Identifying your coin’s worth starts with checking the mint mark (P, D, or S) located above Anthony’s right shoulder.
-Condition plays the critical role—coins with minimal wear and original luster command significantly higher premiums than circulated examples.
+Identifying your coin’s worth starts with two things: the mint mark (P, D, or S) above Anthony’s right shoulder, and the coin’s condition.
+Coins with no wear, original luster, and sharp design details can be worth hundreds of times more than a circulated example.

 1980 Susan B Anthony Dollar Value Guides

-- 1980-P Susan B Anthony Dollar – Common Philadelphia business strike for circulation
+• 1980-P Susan B Anthony Dollar – Common Philadelphia business strike for circulation; the first year the “P” mint mark appeared on all circulating denominations alongside other mints

-- 1980-S Susan B Anthony Dollar – San Francisco business strike, lowest circulation mintage
+• 1980-S Susan B Anthony Dollar – San Francisco business strike with the lowest 1980 circulation mintage at just over 20 million; faulty dies limit top-grade survivors

 The 1980 series encompasses four distinct categories, each serving different purposes in the numismatic market.
 All three business strikes are common up to MS66, though they become exceedingly scarce in MS67 and exceedingly rare in MS68.